Categories

 My mom and I ventured out with our puggle, Missy, again today to see Sibley State Park two hours away in New London, Minnesota.
 As the map to the right shows, the state park is at the peak time for fall colors.
 (Be sure to utilize the Fall Color Finder webpage with the Minnesota Department of Natural Resources.)

-We spent most of our time driving, but it at least didn’t take long to get some spectacular scenic photos.
+We spent most of our day driving, but it at least didn’t take long to get some spectacular scenic photos.

 I took these seven photos from 3:54 to 4:23 p.m.